TauferLab/Reproducibility_A4NN_ICPP23/README.md

 Run the setup script by running `./setup.sh` in the command line.
 This command will build the necessary Conda environment, unzip all protein diffraction image datasets, and unzip all pre-trained models.

-Uncomment the necessary version of the Conda environment to be built within the `setup.sh` script.
-The default is the CPU version.
+Within the setup script, uncomment the necessary Conda environment to be built within the `setup.sh` script (Lines 12-13).
+There are 2 options: one for using CUDA-enabled GPU devices and one for CPU-only devices.
+The default environment is set to build the CPU-only version.

 ## Important Note